 New 2014 Tour Stages in France

-The city of Maubourguet Pays du Val d'Adour is a new stage city towards the end of the Tour de France.
-This newer stage town is located in the south coastal region of France.
+The city of Maubourguet Pays du Val d'Adour was a new stage city towards the end of the Tour de France.
+This newer stage town was located in the south coastal region of France.
 The tournament can be followed from Yorkshire, England, to Paris, France.
-The first two stages are located near Yorkshire and end close to Maubourguet Pays du Val d'Adour.
-This city is scheduled on the tour for July 25, 2014, and is a part of the tournament's stage 19.
+The first two stages were located near Yorkshire and end close to Maubourguet Pays du Val d'Adour.

 Guaranteed Best Rates for Car Rentals in France